Haas F1 Team: 2025 season

 Hülkenberg and Magnussen departed the team after the 2024 season; the former re-joined Kick Sauber and was replaced by Formula 2 graduate and former reserve driver Oliver Bearman, the first time that Haas has taken on a rookie driver since the pairing of Nikita Mazepin and Mick Schumacher in 2021.
 The latter was replaced by Esteban Ocon, who departed Alpine after five seasons with Team Enstone.
 The season's opening race in Melbourne was an unwelcome surprise for Haas.
 In qualifying, Ocon was last of the classified drivers in P19 with teammate Bearman not being classified due to gearbox issues.
 In the race, despite rain and chaotic conditions, both drivers were again at the back of the pack finishing P13 and P14 as the last of the classified drivers.

 At the second race in China, both drivers were able to score points with Ocon and Bearman crossing the line in P7 and P10 respectively.
 This marked the first points of the season for the team, the first points for Ocon with Haas and with a Ferrari power unit, and the first double points finish for Haas since Mexico.
 After the race, Scuderia Ferrari's Lewis Hamilton and Charles Leclerc, as well as Alpine's Pierre Gasly were disqualified.
 This promoted Ocon and Bearman to P5 and P8 respectively.
+At the twentieth race in Mexico, Bearman finished in P4, marking the team's second fourth-place finish since it entered the sport in 2016.
+Haas finished the season with 79 points.
+Despite scoring more points this season than in 2024, the team dropped from seventh to eighth place in the Constructors' Championship.

+2026 season

+Oliver Bearman driving the VF-26 at the 2026 Chinese Grand Prix.

+Haas retained Ocon and Bearman for the season, and signed former Alpine driver Jack Doohan as a reserve driver.
+In December 2025, Haas terminated their sponsorship agreement with MoneyGram to pursue a title sponsorship with technical partner Toyota Gazoo Racing to compete as TGR Haas F1 Team.
+The title sponsorship name will remain for the season despite TGR reverting its name to Gazoo Racing at the beginning of the year.